MicrosoftDocs/customer-insights/ci-docs/common-data-ingestion-errors.md

 ## Datetime fields in the wrong format

 The datetime fields in the table aren't in ISO 8601 or en-US formats.
 The default datetime format in Customer Insights is en-US format.
-All the datetime fields in an table should be in the same format.
+All the datetime fields in a table should be in the same format.
 Customer Insights supports other formats provided annotations or traits are made at the source or table level in the model or manifest.json.
 For example:

 **Model.json**